miguelawili/dynatrace-role-remover/README.md

-dynatrace-role-remover
+dynatrace-cleaner

-Simple script using GoLang that removes local roles assigned to users.
-Useful for cleaning up.
+Simple script using GoLang that helps with account management cleanup.